 The National Holocaust Centre was Britain’s first dedicated Holocaust Memorial and Education centre and supports anyone needing resources and ideas for commemoration.

 National Memorial Arboretum

 The National Memorial Arboretum is the UK's year-round Centre of Remembrance, located in Staffordshire.
 It honours those who have served, and continue to serve, our nation in many different ways.
 The 50,000 trees and the more than 200 dedicated memorials on the site make the Arboretum a living tribute that acknowledges the personal sacrifices made by the British Armed Forces, civil services, and others who have died in particular circumstances, including children.
-There are many memorials relevant to the Holocaust, including a tree planted in memory of Anne Frank.
-Each year the National Memorial Arboretum commemorates Holocaust Memorial Day as part of its daily Act of Remembrance.

 The Refugee Council